-New requirements under Title I of ESEA, as amended by the ESSA, emphasize the importance of keeping foster children in their schools of origin when their living arrangements change (either by entering foster care or changing foster care placements), unless it is determined to be in the individual student's best interest to change schools.
-Should a school transfer be necessary, these provisions further require that students in foster care be enrolled in their new schools without delay, regardless of whether relevant records are available, in order to limit educational disruption.
-Schools, districts and custodial agencies must ensure compliance with other applicable laws, such as Title VI of the Civil Rights Act of 1964 (Title VI), the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 (Section 504) when implementing these provisions.
+Federal law emphasizes the importance of keeping foster children in their schools of origin when their living arrangements change (either by entering foster care or changing foster care placements), unless it is determined to be in the individual student's best interest to change schools.
+Should a school transfer be necessary, students in foster care should be enrolled in their new schools without delay, regardless of whether relevant records are available, to limit educational disruption.
+Schools, districts, and custodial agencies should ensure compliance with other applicable laws, such as Title VI of the Civil Rights Act of 1964 (Title VI), the Individuals with Disabilities Education Act (IDEA), and Section 504 of the Rehabilitation Act of 1973 (Section 504) when implementing these provisions.

-To which children do the new ESSA requirements to ensure educational stability of children in foster care apply?
+To which children do the Every Student Succeeds Act (ESSA) requirements to ensure educational stability of children in foster care apply?

 The requirements for ensuring educational stability for children in foster care apply to all foster children enrolled in public schools, including public preschools.
 Foster care means 24-hour substitute care away from parents or guardians and for whom a public agency has care and placement responsibility.
-This includes, but is not limited to: placements in foster family homes, kinship care (when a court is involved), group homes, emergency shelters, residential facilities, and pre-adoptive homes.
+This includes, but is not limited to, placements in foster family homes, kinship care (when a court is involved), group homes, emergency shelters, residential facilities, and pre-adoptive homes.
 Foster care placements may be short- or long-term.

-Additionally, in Ohio, a Title IV-E agency means a public children's services agency (i.e., local child welfare agency) or a public entity with whom the state has a Title IV-E Subgrant agreement in effect.
-As the Ohio Department of Job and Family Services subcontracts with select Title IV-E Courts for this purpose, foster care placements include those under the auspices the local child welfare agencies as well as the Title IV-E Courts.
-The term "custodial agency" is used throughout this guidance and supplemental documents to refer to both of these entities which hold responsibility for ensuring the educational stability of children in foster care.
-For more information, see Ohio Revised Code.
+Additionally, in Ohio, a Title IV-E agency means a public children's services agency (such as a local child welfare agency) or a public entity with whom the state has a Title IV-E Subgrant epartment of ducation & Workforce epartment of hildren & Youth agreement in effect.
+As the Ohio Department of Children and Youth subcontracts with select Title IV-E Courts for this purpose, foster care placements include those by local child welfare agencies as well as the Title IV-E Courts.
+The term "custodial agency" is used to refer to both entities which hold responsibility for ensuring the educational stability of children in foster care.
+For more information, see Ohio law for children services definitions of terms.